ros2/ros2_documentation/source/How-To-Guides/Releasing/Subsequent-Releases.rst

 Be part of the release team
 ---------------------------

-If you are not part of the release team for the repository, follow `Join a release team <Join-a-release-team>`_.
+If you are not part of the release team for the repository, follow :ref:`Join a release team <join-a-release-team>`.

 Install dependencies
 --------------------